Areas of Emphasis

 - Successful resolution of $350+ million breach of contract claim by customer: Smith acted as counsel and led the team that successfully resolved litigation brought by a major international commercial satellite operator relating to the failed launch of a large commercial satellite.
 Total claim exceeded $350 million.
 Case was resolved with a true "win-win" business arrangement that involved purchase of additional satellites by the operator.

 - Mr. Smith has acted as counsel in and managed a considerable number of U.S. domestic and international arbitrations and mediations, including proceedings before the AAA, ICDR, ICC and LCIA and also recently served as a "mock arbitrator" in an ICDR aviation related arbitration involving considerable claimed damages.

-- U.S. Representative, Commission on Arbitration of the International Chamber of Commerce
+- U.S. Representative, Commission on Arbitration and ADR of the International Chamber of Commerce

-- Member, Board of Directors, American Arbitration Center
+- Member, Board of Directors, American Arbitration Association

 - Member, Panel of Arbitrators, International Centre for Dispute Resolution

 - Member, International Council for Commercial Arbitration (ICCA)